LGQ330/Cx22/README.md

 * [Cx22-Pair](https://github.com/LGQ330/Cx22/blob/main/Cx22-Pair.zip)

-* [Cx22-Multi-Train]()                                ~ link will be made available here once our manuscript is accepted.
+* [Cx22-Multi-Train]()  ~ link will be made available soon once the full bibliographic details of our artical in publishing is available.

-* [Cx22-Multi-Test]()                                 ~ link will be made available here once our manuscript is accepted.
+* [Cx22-Multi-Test]()  ~ link will be made available soon once the full bibliographic details of our artical in publishing is available.

   ```
-  The paper submission information is as follows:
+  The artical is available online: https://www.sciencedirect.com/science/article/abs/pii/S0010482522009027?via%3Dihub
-  	Journal: "Computers in Biology and Medicine".
-  	Manuscript Number: CIBM-D-22-04378
   ```

 ## Dataset Generation